Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/README.md

 *Contents:* This file contains the report for our project.
 The report includes methodologies and implementation results.

+### Optional:

+The notebook folder contains "brief" exploratory data analyses for the data sets in the data folder.
+Since the goal for the project is to implement the LMS coreset algorithm, we list this notebook as an optional read.

 ## Authors:

 Zhongxuan Liu[bkbliu@ucdavis.edu]